(STUDY GUIDE IS AT THE END OF THE NOTES)

 F. Can we be free if God is the ultimate cause of our choices...yes, so long as we're understanding freedom in the compatibilist sense (136).
 Necessity = acting from one's own nature, Free=voluntary...pursuing one's own desires.

 AFTER BOETHIUS IT'S MORE OR LESS THE DARK AGES IN WESTERN EUROPE FOR 500 YEARS.
-ONLY PHILOSOPHER WORTHY OF THE NAME IS SCOTUS ERUIGENA.
+ONLY PHILOSOPHER WORTHY OF THE NAME IS SCOTUS ERUIGENA in the mid-ninth century.
 IN THAT HE TRANSLATED AND IS INFLUENCED BY THE PSEUDO-DIONYSIUS WE'RE LOOKING AT PS.-D FIRST.

 PSEUDO-DIONYSIUS (early 6th century)